Transportation

 Using the METRO System in Athens and Attica:

-• Only those with valid proof of travel (validated ticket, travel pass, etc) may board Metro trains and trams, or enter the areas beyond the ticket validation machines inside the station entrance.
+• Only those with valid proof of travel (validated ticket, travel pass, etc.) may board Metro trains and trams, or enter the areas beyond the ticket validation machines inside the station entrance.

-• You can buy tickets at the ATIMs (Automatic Ticket Issuing Machines) located in all Metro and tram stations, and from ticket offices.
-ATIMs accept bank notes of €5, €10 and €20, and also give change.
+• You can buy tickets at the ATIMs (Automatic Ticket Issuing Machines) located in all Metro and tram stations and from ticket offices.
+ATIMs accept banknotes of €5, €10, and €20, and also give change.
 Please read the instructions on each ATIM for further information.
+You can also buy your tickets online.
+Additionally, you now have the option of contactless payments with a bank card for your boarding instead of a ticket.

 • Always verify that you hold the appropriate ticket for your destination, and see if you qualify for a reduced fare.